-The Rautio Piano Trio has performed at the Wigmore Hall, South Bank, Bridgewater Hall, on BBC Radio 3, throughout the UK and in France, Austria, Germany and Israel.
-Highlights include performances at the Hambacher Musikfest in Germany, SOUND contemporary music festival in Scotland, English Haydn Festival, Pablo Casals Festival in France and at the Haydn-Saal in Vienna.
-At Kings Place, London, they curated a Shostakovich concert, ‘Approaching the Iron Curtain’, which celebrated the composer’s life and music on the 40th anniversary of his death.
-The Trio regularly appears at St George’s Bristol, where they have performed the complete cycle of Mozart Trios, Mendelssohn Trios and a special Shostakovich concert with Joan Rodgers featuring the Seven Romances for Trio and Soprano.
-The Trio continues to explore neglected works, including a focus on those by Johann Christian Bach (the ‘London Bach’), which they first performed for the London Bach Society BachFest and subsequently at the Cobbe Collection of historical instruments and at St George’s Bristol.
+The Trio has performed at the Wigmore Hall, South Bank, Bridgewater Hall, St George’s Bristol on BBC Radio 3, throughout the UK and in France, Austria, Germany and Israel.
+Highlights include performances at the London Bach Society, Hambacher Musikfest in Germany, SOUND contemporary music festival in Scotland, English Haydn Festival, Pablo Casals Festival in France and at the Haydn-Saal in Vienna.
+At Kings Place, London, they presented ‘Approaching the Iron Curtain’, a concert celebrating Shostakovich’s life and music on the 40th anniversary of his death.
+The Trio return to Kings Place in 2019 and will be joined by violist Robin Ashwell (Sacconi Quartet).

 The Rautio Piano Trio was formed at the Royal Academy of Music, London, and at the International Musicians Seminar, Prussia Cove.
-They later held a Leverhulme Chamber Music Fellowship at the Royal Academy of Music.
-They have been recipients of numerous awards, such as the Tillett Trust, Worshipful Company of Musicians, Park Lane Group, Musician’s Benevolent Fund Ensemble Award and a Leverhulme Chamber Music Fellowship at the Royal Academy of Music.
+They are grateful to for the numerous awards received at the start of their careers from the Tillett Trust, Worshipful Company of Musicians, Park Lane Group, Musician’s Benevolent Fund Ensemble Award and a Leverhulme Chamber Music Fellowship at the Royal Academy of Music.